Iain Banks: Radio and television

 Banks was the subject of The Strange Worlds of Iain Banks South Bank Show (1997), a TV documentary that examined his mainstream writing, and was an in-studio guest for the final episode of Marc Riley's Rocket Science radio show, broadcast on BBC Radio 6 Music.
 An audio version of The Business, set to contemporary music, arranged by Paul Oakenfold, was broadcast in October 1999 on Galaxy Fm as the tenth Urban Soundtracks.

 Banks's The State of the Art, adapted for radio by Paul Cornell, was broadcast on BBC Radio 4 in 2009 with Nadia Molinari producing and directing.
 In 1998 Espedair Street was dramatised as a serial for Radio 4, presented by Paul Gambaccini in the style of a Radio 1 documentary.

 In 2011 Banks featured on the BBC Radio 4 programme Saturday Live.
 Banks reaffirmed his atheism in this appearance, explaining death as an important "part of the totality of life" that should be treated realistically instead of feared.

 Banks appeared on the BBC television programme Question Time, a show that features political discussion.
 In 2006 he captained a team of writers to victory in a special series of BBC Two's University Challenge.
 Banks also won a 2006 edition of BBC One's Celebrity Mastermind; the author selected "Malt whisky and the distilleries of Scotland" as his specialist subject.

-His final interview was with Kirsty Wark, broadcast on BBC2 Scotland as Iain Banks: Raw Spirit 12 June 2013.
+His final interview was with Kirsty Wark, broadcast on BBC Two Scotland as Iain Banks: Raw Spirit, on 12 June 2013.

-BBC One Scotland and BBC2 broadcast an adaptation of his novel Stonemouth in June 2015.
+BBC One Scotland and BBC Two broadcast an adaptation of his novel Stonemouth in June 2015.